 Here are a few ways to regain some self-control at checkout.

 - Leave your online purchase in the cart for 24 hours.
 If you still want it, discuss it with your partner before buying.
 (Quick savings tip: many online retailers will send you a discount code if you leave an item in your cart for just a few hours.)

 - Keep a log of all the things you almost bought but didn’t.
 Note how much money you saved by not purchasing each item.

 - Don’t save your payment information in your browser.
 Turn off one-click ordering, too.
 The harder it is to buy things, the less likely you will do it.

 Keep the lines of communication open when it comes to money.
 For example, don’t be afraid to admit to your partner if you slipped up and went out with your coworkers for lunch.

 Communication is vital for large purchases—always discuss big-ticket items with your partner before buying.

-No matter how tight or robust your budget is, always review your finances with your partner each week or month to ensure you’re on the same page.
+No matter how tight or robust your budget is, always review your finances with your partner weekly or monthly to ensure you’re on the same page.

 It’s never too late to start budgeting with your partner.
 Speak openly and realistically about your financial situation and take action to course-correct together when money stress creeps into your relationship.
 Then, you and your partner can tackle financial wellness as a team, and your relationship will be stronger.